 CBD extract is a high-concentration form of cannabis, one that can be used both medicinally and recreationally.
 In order to distill it, those in the CBD industry use vacuum pumps to remove the solvents used in extraction and lower the boiling point during distillation.
 If you’re looking to create CBD extract, you need a reliable vacuum pump.

-If you’re looking for an efficient, reliable vacuum pump or other air compression units, try the Titus Company.
+If you’re looking for an efficient, reliable vacuum pump or other air compression units, try the Fluid Aire Dynamics.
 We offer quality products and super system designs, all handled by our trained staff.
 We offer a 24/7 service guarantee for all makes and models, meaning you’ll be in good hands if you encounter any technical issues.

 Contact us and pick out your pump today!